 Read more about the steps you should take and the things you should check for to make sure nothing disrupts your coverage.

-Your 2014 tax return affects your 2016 subsidy
+Your 2019 tax return affects your 2021 financial help

 The government Marketplace needs permission to look at your tax return

 As part of its automated renewal process, the government needs to be able to see your tax information to decide if you qualify for a 2021 tax credit and for how much.